cvrve/New-Grad-2025/README.md

 The list is maintained collaboratively by [Cvrve](https://cvrve.me), [Resumes.fyi](https://resumes.fyi/), and [Headstarter](https://headstarter.co/)!

-:warning: Please note that this repository is exclusively for internships/co-ops in the United States, Canada, or Remote positions :earth_americas:
+:warning: Please note that this repository is exclusively for roles in the United States, Canada, or Remote positions :earth_americas:

 🙏 **Contribute by submitting an [issue](https://github.com/cvrve/New-Grad/issues/new/choose)!
 See the contribution guidelines [here](./CONTRIBUTING.md)!** 🙏